V4Fire/Client/src/components/form/b-select/README.md

 ### [progressIcon]

-A component to show "in-progress" state or
-Boolean, if needed to show progress by slot or `b-progress-icon`.
+A component used to display an "in-progress" state.
+Alternatively, use a boolean value to show progress through a slot or `b-progress-icon`.

 ```
 < b-select :progressIcon = 'b-my-progress-icon' | :items = myItems